Cathedral Buttress Rock Climbing

 Directly across from the Moose Visitor Center, make a left onto Moose-Wilson road.
 Make a right onto a dirt road after about 10 minutes.
 Follow this road to the Death Canyon trailhead.
 From the trailhead, hike past Phelps Lake and into the canyon.
 After about 3 miles, reach a section of switchbacks that come extremely close to the creek.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cathedral Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cathedral Buttress:

 Featured Route For Cathedral Buttress

 The Snaz 5.10a 6a 18 VI+ 18 E1 5a Wyoming

 : ... : Cathedral Buttress

 A Teton classic.
 Classic crack climbing with lots of variety.
 The technical crux is a roof pull on pitch 4, while the physical lies in the consistent flake and wide crack movement of pitch 3.
 There are some notable variations: at the belay for pitch 3, move left for a 5.10 finger crack.
 At the top of pitch six, you can move 100' right for two more 5.9 pitches, Cousin Leroy.
 At the top of pitch 7, climb a three-tiered roof at 10+ instead of the .7 chimney.
 Also very good. ...[more]
 Browse More Classics in Wyoming